 While your resolutions can be very personal, it can help to have someone to keep you accountable.
 If you don’t have anyone in your day-to-day life to share them with, that’s okay.
 Allow your 12-step program or your counselor to be there to support you.
 Include them in your plans so they can encourage you, support you and even help you achieve them.
 Be proud of the goals you’ve set for yourself.

-At the Florida House Experience, the very best resolution you can make is to get healthy.
+At FHE Health, the very best resolution you can make is to get healthy.
 If you’re struggling with alcohol or drug abuse or battling mental health issues on your own, seek help.
 Resolve to make this the year you turn the page and begin creating the life you really want for yourself, no matter what that means to you or what you’re up against.
 In many situations, the best level of care you can give yourself is treatment, support, and medical care to move beyond addiction.